open/close all folders

 - But Not Too Foreign: It isn't explicitly mentioned but with his heritage and the fact the very Japanese-sounding "Watanuki" is not his true family name revealed, it's easy to deduce that Watanuki's half Chinese.

-- Butt Monkey/The Chew Toy: Particularly noticeable in the early volumes.
-Poor Watanuki never seemed to catch a break; he's constantly chased by monsters that are Invisible to Normals and try to eat him, he has to deal with Yuuko's teasing and slave-driving work, his crush Himawari is utterly oblivious to his advances, and he has to get his life saved by Doumeki who he hates.
+- Butt Monkey: Poor Watanuki never seemed to catch a break; he's constantly chased by monsters that are Invisible to Normals and try to eat him, he has to deal with Yuuko's teasing and slave-driving work, his crush Himawari is utterly oblivious to his advances, and he has to get his life saved by Doumeki who he hates.

-- The Cameo: While CLAMP has an extensive history with crossing over their works, as of late Watanuki seems to have become the go-to character for this, with him having had an appearance in nearly all of their recent series.
+- The Cameo: While CLAMP has an extensive history with crossing over their works, as of late Watanuki seems to have become the go-to character for this, with him having had an appearance in three of their series.

-- Chick Magnet/Even the Guys Want Him: Let's face it.
-For all that Watanuki acts and initially seems like he's an Unlucky Everydude, almost every character he has significant interaction with ends up loving/attracted to/loyal to/interested in him to some degree.
+- Chick Magnet: For all that Watanuki acts and initially seems like he's an Unlucky Everydude, almost every character he has significant interaction with ends up loving/attracted to/loyal to/interested in him to some degree.
 Granted, roughly half of these individuals are spirits which inherently are drawn to him, but still.

 - Determinator: Watanuki has proven to have a very strong stubborn streak.
 This goes into full effect in his refusal to ever stop waiting for Yuuko, even after 100 years pass and he knows it's almost certain he'll never see the Yuuko he knew ever again.
 His will is so great that even when he gets seriously injured he makes the claim that he won't die, because he still needs to wait for her.